G

 So set two thresholds.
 The first is your own citation rate trending down across the prompt set, which points at a content or reachability change on your side.
 The second is a named competitor's share of voice trending up on the same queries, which points at theirs.
 Watched together, they turn a noisy daily feed into two questions you can act on: did we break something, or did they ship something.

-For agencies, this is also the reporting frame clients accept.
-Not a vanity AI ranking, but a tracked share of voice over time with a clear note whenever it moves and why.
+For agencies, this is also the reporting frame clients accept: a tracked share of voice over time, with a clear note whenever it moves and why.

 From Tracking to Improving Your AI Overview Presence